Ring Video Doorbell 3 Plus

 A solid upgrade

-The Ring Video Doorbell 3 and 3 Plus look to have a nice set of upgrades over the previous two generations of the device.
+The Ring Video Doorbell 3 vs. Plus has a nice set of upgrades over the device's previous two generations.
 The two new versions feature the same upgrades and visual stylings, with the only differentiator being the Video Doorbell 3 Pus gets Pre-Roll video.
-However, is that worth the additional $30?
+However, is that worth the additional $20?
 Let's get into it.

 Time for an upgrade

 Video doorbells allow you to see who's at the door without the need to go to the door or window.
 A good video doorbell also offers features like motion detection, two-way communication, and notifications.
-Ring has long been one of the most popular options for video doorbells, and with the release of its Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus, along with some useful upgrades, it hopes to continue that trend.
+Ring has long been one of the most popular options for video doorbells, and with the release of the Ring Video Doorbell 4, but the Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus are still great options and pack some useful features.

 One of these upgrades is the inclusion of a 5.0 GHz Wi-Fi band.
 This will be a welcome addition since it allows faster data transfer rates at the expense of a higher rate of interference from obstacles like walls or doors.
 In most cases, though, you shouldn't have any issues maintaining a connection between your front door and router.
 If it does, there is still a 2.4 GHz band available to fall back on.

 Ring has also included a feature that was previously only available on the Pro and Elite models — advanced motion detection, which allows you to create a custom motion zone.
 Doing this can limit some false occurrences and unnecessary notifications coming to your phone.
 Should your home's front door face a busy sidewalk or street, for example, standard motion detection may pick up that activity.
 Setting up a more refined detection area will cut down on those annoying phone buzzes of joggers passing by.